Nikolaibibo/rmec_snowden/README.md

 # republica_make_em_cry
 # Snowden
-Checks via the twitter stream the occurence of a hashtag on a raspberry pi. then powers up a pump
+Checks (via the twitter stream API) the occurence of a hashtag.
+Will switch a relay on a raspberry pi. powers up a pump